 While slick Marketing works, if the product doesn’t follow through on its premise, you will lose the prospect.
 And a bad review or mention on social media (yes, it happens all the time) can be detrimental.

 25.Share extensively and smartly

 Where your offers are placed matters.
-Make your digital tools available throughout your website and accessible through other media.
+Make your business tools and freebies available throughout your website and accessible through other media.
 Include one wherever you have a conversation around that topic to amp up the chance of conversion.

 E.g if you talk about the issue of overusing social media, a guide on time-chunking or tools to manage phone usage will find strong favor by your readers.

 Be sure to include it both as a banner or pop up and have a landing page too.